Search for campus safety stats at all colleges and universities.

 *Soliciting on campus or posting of handbills on vehicles is prohibited.
 Please report any violation to the college police as soon as possible.

-Safety Commitment The DCCCD Police Department at North Lake College consists of several service areas.
+The DCCCD Police Department at North Lake College consists of several service areas.
 All NLC police officers are Texas-certified peace officers, licensed through the Texas Commission on Law Enforcement (TCOLE).
-The police department consists of over 20 sworn officers, including the Commander, and all officers possess general powers of arrest.
+The police department consists of over 24 sworn officers possess ing general powers of arrest.
 Specialized training to enable a better understanding of the nature of policing at a public college is mandatory for all officers.
-Our patrol section consists of automobile, bicycle, T3, and foot patrol units.
+Our patrol section consists of automobile, bicycle, and foot patrol units.
 Patrol units respond to all calls for police service and the units are available 24 hours a day, 365 days a year.

-GroundsCampus facilities such as soccer fields and baseball diamonds are for “reserved use” only.
-You may contact the Athletic Department at 972-273-3518 for information.
+GroundsCampus facilities such as soccer fields and baseball diamonds are for reserved- use only.
+Contact the Athletic Department at 972-273-3518 for information.
 Tennis court and putting green access is limited to those classes having priority access.
-Access to the campus is limited between 11 p.m. and 6 a.m. to authorized personnel only.
-If you have questions as to access to special areas of the campus contact the Police Communications Center at 972-860-4290 or dial 9-1-1 from campus phones.
+Access to the campus is limited between 11 p.m. and 6:00 a.m. to authorized personnel only.
+Contact the Police Communications Center at 972-860-4290 or dial 9-1-1 from campus phones if there are questions.